mananahmed/workshops/IndoGhuria-2017.md

 - Martina Rugiadi
 - Tamara Sears
 - Jawan Shir Rasikh
-type: workshop
-prompt: "A collaboration between The MET, UC Irvine, and Columbia, this collective endeavor brings together historians, archeologists, and art-historians to explore, from multiple disciplinary perspectives, the shifting connections between South and Central Asia during the twelfth-thirteenth centuries.
-Although this timeframe has been historiographically emphasized primarily due to the Mongol campaigns of the 1220s in Central Asia, almost simultaneously South Asia (particularly northern India) also underwent momentous changes: the successful Ghurid campaigns of the 1190s not only introduced and consolidated Islam as a political system in the region, they effectively sutured the Indic and Persianate worlds in a new and enduring nexus of cultural, linguistic, socio-religious, and political relationships that were to reverberate for centuries into the modern day.
-This workshop will explore a meaningful cross-section of the twelfth-thirteenth-century historical moment/process. ."
-categories:
-- events
----

 ## Funding & Support
 * Lenfest Junior Faculty Development Grant, Faculty of Arts & Sciences
 * South Asia Institute and the Dean of Social Sciences